DeveloperCielo/API-3.0/source/english.md

 1. Registration account test
 2. Endpoints to requisition

-    * **Creation / Changes of transactions**: https://sandbox.cieloecommerce.cielo.com.br/
+    * **Creation / Changes of transactions**: https://apisandbox.cieloeCommerce.cielo.com.br
     * **Transaction consult**: https://apiquerysandbox.cieloecommerce.cielo.com.br/

 It's not necessary to be a member to use Cielo 'Sandbox.
-You only need to access [Sandob Registry](https://cadastrosandbox.cieloecommerce.cielo.com.br/) and create a test account.
+You only need to access [Sandbox Registry](https://cadastrosandbox.cieloecommerce.cielo.com.br/) and create a test account.
 At the end of registration, you will receive a 'MerchantID' and the 'MerchanKey', that should be used to authenticate all the requests done for the endpoint of API.

 ### Mock payment method